 Council members voted 10-0 on the same day they approved a nearly $4 billion city budget.

 Councilwoman Marina Alderete Gavito (D7), whose brother was on the union’s negotiating committee as a representative of its legislative committee, abstained from the vote.
-Alderete Gavito said the city attorney’s office had said she could vote, but she wanted to avoid an appearance of bias.
+Alderete Gavito said the city attorney’s office had said she could vote, but the councilwoman said she wanted to avoid an appearance of bias.

 Pay was the biggest issue for firefighters, who have seen their pay dwarfed by inflation over the past decade due to an extended fight with the city.

-The two sides butted heads under the leadership of two divisive figures: former City Manager Sheryl Sculley and former SAPFFA President Christopher Steele.
+The two sides butted heads for years under the leadership of two divisive figures: former City Manager Sheryl Sculley and former SAPFFA President Christopher Steele.

-With the city and union both under new leadership at the start of the negotiations, things went relatively smoothly over six months’ worth of meetings.
+With the city and union both under new leadership at the start of these negotiations, things went relatively smoothly over six months’ worth of meetings.

 Deputy City Manager Maria Villagomez, who served as the city’s lead negotiator, thanked the union in her remarks to council members.

-The thorniest part of negotiations actually came from the city side, when a contingent of council members demanded a discussion on the suitability of the city attorney after they said he blocked requests for closed-door discussion of the negotiations, which had temporarily stalled.
+The biggest clash actually happened at the council dais, not at the negotiating table.
+A contingent of council members demanded a discussion on the suitability of the city attorney after they said he blocked requests for closed-door discussion of the negotiations, which had temporarily stalled.

 City Attorney Andy Segovia responded by all-but-claiming council members were leaking information to the union from the confidential “executive sessions.”

-The fight eventually fizzled out, and Segovia refused to elaborate on what prompted his claims.
+The fight eventually fizzled out, though, and Segovia refused to elaborate on what prompted his claims.

-• The tentative deal includes annual pay raises of 7%, 8%, and 5%.
+- The final deal includes annual pay raises of 7%, 8%, and 5%.
 The compounding effect adds up to 21.3%.
 A plan to roll $2,400 of incentive pay and allowances firefighters already receive into their base pay will make the impact of those raises even larger.

 The following graph shows five of the 15 base pay scales in the proposed contract.
 The raise amounts also include the $2,400 shift in incentive and allowance pays.